sergiormpereira/rr_segse/README.md

 ## Description

-This repository contains the subject's ID used for Training, Validation, and Test.
+This repository contains the subject's ID used for Training, Validation, and Test in BRATS 2017.

 More details can be found in our paper [[ArXiv preprint](https://arxiv.org/pdf/1806.02318.pdf)].